East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

 How to make Mutton Curry (East Indian Mutton Curry Recipe)

-But if you are not in a hurry and if your mutton is also tender, I suggest that you cook this curry in a vessel.
-Cooking for a longer time melts the onions and tomatoes giving the curry a smooth and thick texture.
+But if you are not in a hurry and also if your mutton is tender, I suggest you cook this curry in a pot with a lid.
+Cooking for a longer time melts the onions and tomatoes, thus giving the curry a smooth and thick texture.

 This mutton curry recipe is so simple to make that even beginners can attempt it, and you cannot go wrong with this.

-• Once the spices begin to sizzle, add in the chopped onions along with the chopped ginger, garlic, and green chillies juliennes.
+• Once the spices begin to sizzle, add in the chopped onions along with the chopped or coarsely ground ginger, garlic, and green chillies.

-• Let the onions turn translucent and then add the bottle masala powder and the mutton.
-Also, add in the chopped tomatoes and combine well.
+• When the onions turn translucent, add the bottle masala powder and the mutton.
+Also, add the chopped tomatoes and combine well.

-• Add warm water, as required for the curry and cover the pressure cooker and cook until the mutton is tender.
+• Add 200 ml of warm water, cover the pressure cooker, and cook until the mutton is tender.
 This can take you about 2 whistles or 10 to 15 minutes of cooking on medium heat.

-• When you know that the mutton is cooked, switch off the flame and let the pressure cooker release its steam.
+• When you know that the mutton is cooked, switch off the flame and let the pressure release on its own.

-• After you unlock the pressure cooker, add in a dash of the garam masala powder and lemon juice or vinegar.
+• After you unlock the pressure cooker, add a dash of garam masala and a squeeze of lemon juice or vinegar.
 Simmer the mutton curry once again for a couple of minutes and then garnish with coriander leaves.

 Serving Suggestions